pvanlaake/CFtime/README.md

 ERA5 from the European Centre for Medium-range Weather Forecasts (ECMWF).

-The data sets include in their metadata a datum, a point in time from which other points in time are calculated.
-This datum takes the form of `days since 1949-12-01`, with each data source (Coupled Model Intercomparison Project (CMIP) generation, model, etc) having its own datum.
-The data itself has a dimension attribute of “time” with offset values such as 43289.
+The data sets include in their metadata an epoch, or origin, a point in time from which other points in time are calculated.
+This epoch takes the form of `days since 1949-12-01`, with each data source (Coupled Model Intercomparison Project (CMIP) generation, model, etc) having its own epoch.
+The data itself has a temporal dimension if a variable in the netCDF file has an attribute `units` with a string value describing an epoch.
+The variable, say “time”, has data values such as 43289, which are offsets from the epoch in units of the epoch string (“days” in this case).
 To convert this offset to a date, using a specific calendar, is what this package does.
-Given that most calendars supported by the CF Metadata Conventions are not compatible with `POSIXt`, this conversion is not trivial.
+Given that the calendars supported by the CF Metadata Conventions are not compatible with `POSIXt`, this conversion is not trivial because the standard R date-time operations do not give correct results.
 That it is important to account for these differences is easily demonstrated:

 ``` r
 library(CFtime)